 It is observed in Table 1, that the average value of student's knowledge of general information on the MBKM program is 2.94 which can be classified as a "good" category.
-Each item in this component has a value of more than 2.51 and less than 3.75 so it is included in the "good" category of student's knowledge.
-This shows that the knowledge possessed by students is good, regarding general information on the implementation of the MBKM program.
+Each item in this

 The results of the survey on students' knowledge of Student Exchange activities organized by the Culinary Education Study Program can be seen in Table 2.